Bankoga/golem/open_problems/path_problems.md

 At present, I'm leaning towards l_pos because each layer is in fact a 2D matrix whereas a region is a stack of matrices.
 > [pd_key, r_key, l_key, l_pos(i,j), c_ind]

+### Destination Keys

+> Open Question: What should be used as the destination between semantically named layers?
+The order?
+What about cross-region references?

+The destinations should use the path data schema with appropriate substitution slots, and relative paths.
+Though that does not answer the question.

 ## Object Level Representation

 > Open Question: For each level of the network, do we represent the current location or path to the current location?